-to request that fragment tests be performed before fragment shader execution, as described in section 3.10 of the OpenGL Specification.
+to request that fragment tests be performed before fragment shader execution, as described in section 15.2.4 "Early Fragment Tests" of the OpenGL Specification.

 '''

-layout(early_fragment_tests) in;
+layout(early fragment tests) in;

 '''

 Specifying this will make per-fragment tests be performed before fragment shader execution.
 If this is not declared, per-fragment tests will be performed after fragment shader execution.
+Only one fragment shader (compilation unit) need declare this, though more than one can.
+If at least one declares this, then it is enabled.